Brand Names: Aptivus

 - a bleeding disorder such as hemophilia; or

 Tipranavir can make birth control pills less effective.
-Ask your doctor about using a non-hormone method of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy while taking tipranavir.
+Ask your doctor about using a non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy.

 Tipranavir should not be given to a child younger than 2 years old.